HugoCortell/vs_rptts/api_example_mod/modding_api.md

-# Roleplay Text to Speech Cross-Mod Compatibility Guide
+# Roleplay Text to Speech Cross-Mod API Compatibility Guide
 Hello and welcome to the cross-mod compatibility guide for RPTTS.<br>
 RPTTS is a simple mod in scope, and comes with a dedicated API that you can make use of through dynamic bindings (aka dynamic dispatch), this should make it trivial for most mods to support RPTTS.